Mallorcan phrases | Most common phrases for everyday life

 Saying goodbye to a friend or stranger in Mallorcan is not that difficult.
 Just use the following phrases:

-Talk to you later.
-Parlam més tard. [pəɾˈlam ˈmes ˈtaɾt]
+Talk to you later. in Mallorcan Parlam més tard. [pəɾˈlam ˈmes ˈtaɾt]

-Nice to have met you!
-Encantat de conèixer-te! [əŋkənˈtat də kuˈnɛʃəɾtə]
+Nice to have met you! in Mallorcan Encantat de conèixer-te! [əŋkənˈtat də kuˈnɛʃəɾtə]

 How do I introduce myself in Mallorcan?